 - Q1.
 Does my organization need to demonstrate 501(c)(3) status or is it acceptable to simply be a nonprofit organization? - A1.
 You do not need to have 501(c)(3) status.
-However, to be eligible, you must provide proof of public or nonprofit status as defined in Section D.9 of the notice of funding opportunity. - Q2.
+However, to be eligible, you must provide proof of public or nonprofit status as discussed in the notice of funding opportunity. - Q2.
 My organization has a pending application for 501(c)(3) status.
 May I apply for this funding opportunity? - A2.
 Yes.
-However, you must have proof of public or nonprofit status before Oct.
-1, 2015, the start of the period of performance for this grant. - Q3.
-My organization is an awardee or sub-awardee under the FY 2013 Citizenship and Integration Grant Program.
+However, you must have proof of public or nonprofit status before final award in September 2017. - Q3.
+My organization is an awardee or sub-awardee under the FY 2015 Citizenship and Integration Grant Program.
 May I apply for this funding opportunity? - A3.
 Yes. - Q4.
-My organization is an awardee or sub-awardee under the FY 2014 Citizenship and Integration Grant Program.
+My organization is an awardee or sub-awardee under the FY 2016 Citizenship and Integration Grant Program.
 May I apply for this funding opportunity? - A4.
 No. - Q5.
 May a state agency apply as the primary applicant? - A5.
 Yes.
-However, the state agency must provide direct citizenship instruction or naturalization application services. - Q6.
-My organization applied for the Citizenship Instruction Only grant program in previous years, but that program was eliminated.
-Is there any way my organization can still apply? - A6.
-If your organization has recent experience providing citizenship instruction but not naturalization application services, you will need to find a qualified partner organization that meets the eligibility criteria to provide the naturalization application services.
-Your organization may apply as either the primary applicant or as a sub-awardee to the primary applicant. - Q7.
+However, the state agency must provide direct citizenship instruction or naturalization application services under the notice of funding opportunity. - Q6.
 I am an individual providing citizenship services to immigrants.
-May I apply for this funding opportunity? - A7.
-No. - Q8.
-Are for-profit entities eligible to apply? - A8.
-No. - Q9.
+May I apply for this funding opportunity? - A6.
+No. - Q7.
+Are for-profit entities eligible to apply? - A7.
+No. - O8.
 My organization is a university-based law clinic.
-May I apply for this funding opportunity? - A9.
+May I apply for this funding opportunity? - A8.
 Yes, if your organization has public or nonprofit status.
-You must also meet the other basic eligibility requirements found on pages 5 and 6 of the notice of funding opportunity.

-- Q10.
-How many naturalization cases must my organization have submitted in the past in order to qualify as having experience with naturalization application services?
-May I discuss my organization's experience with other immigration services? - A10.
-USCIS does not set a minimum number of naturalization cases that you must have submitted in the past order to qualify as having experience with naturalization application services.
-However, you should demonstrate the capacity to submit at least 200 Forms N-400, Application for Naturalization over the two-year performance period.
-You may discuss your organization's experience with other immigration services, but we will evaluate and score your application based on your organization's experience specifically with naturalization application services. - Q11.
+You must also meet the other basic eligibility requirements stated in the notice of funding opportunity. - Q9.
+How many naturalization cases must my organization have submitted in the past in order to qualify as having experience with naturalization application services required for the Citizenship Instruction and Naturalization Application Services grant program?
+May I discuss my organization's experience with other immigration services? - A9.
+We do not set a minimum number of naturalization cases that you must have submitted in the past in order to qualify as having experience with naturalization application services.
+However, you should demonstrate the capacity to submit at least 200 Forms N-400, Application for Naturalization, over the two-year performance period for grant funding opportunity DHS-17-CIS-

+010-002.
+You may discuss your organization's experience with other immigration services, but we will evaluate and score your application based on your organization's experience specifically with naturalization application services.

+Q10.
 We provide citizenship instruction and have our own assessment process, but we do not yet use a nationally normed standardized test.
-Are we still eligible for this grant? - A11.
+Are we still eligible for this grant?

+A10.
 Yes.
 You do not need to have past experience using a nationally normed standardized test.
 You must have at least one year of experience in the past three years providing direct citizenship instruction in a classroom setting that follows a curriculum.
-However, your program design for this grant program must indicate that you will use a nationally normed standardized test of English proficiency for student placement and assessment. - Q12.
-We currently provide less than 40 hours of citizenship classes.
-If funded, we would be able to adjust our classes to provide 40 hours of instruction.
-Are we eligible to apply? - A12.
-Yes, as long as you propose to offer 40-hour classes with this grant funding.
-Your past experience providing citizenship instruction does not necessarily have to include providing 40 hours of citizenship instruction per class cycle.
+However, your program design for this grant program must indicate that you will use a nationally normed standardized test of English proficiency for student placement and assessment.